January 24, 2004

 The harm inflicted by a despotism such as North Korea’s or Stalin’s or Saddam’s can’t be measured simply by the number of people killed, imprisoned, tortured, etc. Such despotisms reduce the entire population to a kind of slavery, and the first people to be killed are those who are the least servile — people of character, intelligence, etc.

 One of the best literary works to emerge from a modern despotism is Solzhenitsyn’s Gulag Archipelago.
-Solzhenitsyn is still alive, and living in Russia, and he tries to preserve the memory of those who suffered in the Gulag; many other Russians seem eager to forget the Gulag.
-I suspect that Solzhenitsyn is aware of the situation in North Korea, that he’s troubled by it, and that he would do what he could to publicize it.
+Solzhenitsyn is still alive, and residing in Russia, and he tries to preserve the memory of those who suffered in the Gulag; many other Russians seem eager to forget the Gulag.1A I suspect that Solzhenitsyn is aware of the situation in North Korea, that he’s troubled by it, and that he would do what he could to publicize it.

 Camps similar to those described by Solzhenitsyn still exist in Russia; they’re run by North Korean police, and manned by North Korean slave-workers.
 This from the New York Times: